roemmele/narrative-prediction/README.md

 # narrative-prediction
-Work-in-progress code that predicts new sentences in stories.
+Code that predicts new sentences in stories.